 How To File For a Restraining Order

 Finally, carry a copy of your restraining order at all times.
-If the police are called, they’ll be much more understanding and prompt.
-If the other party does violate the restraining order by committing a crime like stalking or harassing you, the police will file a criminal complaint.
+Police are much more understanding and prompt if the restraining order is ready.
+If your abuser violates the restraining order by stalking or harassing you, the police will file a criminal complaint against them.

 While you’re waiting for your court date, keep a detailed account of everything.
-If the other party is attempting to contact you, keep a detailed case of everything and call the police.
-While gathering evidence, look for:
+If your abuser attempts to contact you, keep a detailed case of everything then call the police.

 - Detailed accounts of all interactions including calls, texts, emails, and social media posts.